facebookresearch/hiplot/_sources/tuto_webserver.rst.txt

 .. _tutoWebserverCustomFetcher:

-Use HiPlot server to render your own experiments
+Make HiPlot server render your own experiments
 --------------------------------------------------------

 Step 1: Create an experiment fetcher
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 An experiment fetcher transforms a string (that the user enters, a path for instance) into a proper :class:`hiplot.Experiment`.
-Let's write a dummy one that takes a folder, and returns the content of `data.csv` inside if the file exists.
+Let's write a dummy one that takes a folder, and returns the content of :code:`data.csv` inside if the file exists.

 .. code-block:: python